statiqdev/Website/input/framework/configuration/settings.md

 ## Configuration Files

-As with many other .NET Core applications, Statiq supports the use of an `appsettings.json` file.
-Additionally, a `statiq.json` file can also be used.
+As with many other .NET Core applications, Statiq supports the use of configuiration files with one of the following names:

+- `appsettings.json`
+- `statiq.json`

 Support for both is provisioned by the bootstrapper by default.

 ## Environment Variables